Getting Started Guide:

 In addition to the tutorials listed below, a getting started guide and collection of initial tutorials are available in this .pdf document: Getting Started Guide

 Here is a video guide when demonstrates how to create a Bloomberg username and password as well as install the Excel Add-In:

-This guid gives instructions on how to enroll in the BLoomberg Market Concepts online course.
-This is a course that may be taken at not charge i the MTSM Ray Cassetta Financial Analysisi Laboratory and will provide you with an overview of many Bloomberg functions and their application in obtaining information and data through practical examples.
-This course takes approximately eight hours to complete and upon completion of this course, you will obtain a Bloomerber certificate that may be added to your resume.
+This guide gives instructions on how to enroll in the Bloomberg Market Concepts online course.
+This is a course that may be taken at no charge in the MTSM Ray Cassetta Financial Analysis Laboratory and will provide you with an overview of many Bloomberg functions and their application in obtaining information and data through practical examples.
+This course takes approximately eight hours to complete and upon completion of this course, you will obtain a Bloomerberg certificate that may be added to your resume.
 Please enter the CLASSCODE: C0ZKN12GM7 when prompted during the registration process.

 To get started, first create a Bloomberg account following the guide in the above video.
 Then log into your account and load the function BMC by typing “BMC” in the command line of a terminal.
 This should load the following screen: